Your Love (Nicole Scherzinger song): Commercial performance

 "Your Love" made its first chart appearance on the South Korean International Gaon Single Chart at number 96 for the week ending June 8, 2014, due to digital download sales of 2,044.
 In Australia, the song debuted and peaked at number fifty one on the Australian Singles Chart on June 21, 2014, marked her first chart appearance in over three years and her fifth song as a lead artist to enter the top 100.

 In the United Kingdom, BBC Radio 1 decided not to playlist Scherzinger' single as "it wasn't considered a priority track" to their target audience.
 A BBC Radio 1 spokesman said that it's nothing personal against her adding the radio station "plays a much wider range of artists than commercial radio – they largely concentrate on playing hits."
 According to the Official Charts Company, the song was at number two on the UK Singles Chart, being held of by Rixton's "Me and My Broken Heart" by a margin of nearly 12,000 copies after two days of availability as reported in their mid-week chart report.
 It ultimately debuted at number six on the chart with, becoming Scherzinger's seventh top-ten song in Britain as a solo artist.
-Elsewhere in Europe the track performed moderately peaking at number 22 in France, number 62 in Switzerland and number 99 in Germany.
+Elsewhere in Europe the track performed moderately peaking at number 22 in France.
+In there, the song entered at number 198, becoming Scherzinger's lowest solo entry in France.
+It entered in the top 100 in early September 2014 and reached the top thirty mid-October 2014, becoming Scherzinger third solo top thirty in there.

+It peaked at number 62 in Switzerland and number 99 in Germany equally.